 There is a lot to consider when it comes to delivering white glove services in last mile logistics, since it involves providing high-quality service to consumers and managing drivers and consumers throughout the process.
 White glove services can be simplified by following a few tips:

 In a highly competitive industry like logistics, where most companies offer a similar range of services, adding a white-glove touch to your logistics handling services could differentiate you from your competition, enabling you to create a stronger brand and gain more customers.
-And with the best 3PL software supporting your processes, you can add this offering without losing out on efficiency.
+And with the last mile software supporting your processes, you can add this offering without losing out on efficiency.